concourse/rfcs/074-k8s-storage/proposal.md

 # Motivation

 As we started thinking about the Kubernetes runtime we realized that we need to think about what our storage solution would be before proceeding with any other part of the implementation.
 Storage has a huge effect on how Concourse interacts with the runtime (Kubernetes).
 Storage also had a lot of unknowns, we didn't know what the storage landscape on Kubernetes looked like and what options were available to us.
-Storage also has a huge impact on the perforamnce of the cluster, in regards to storage and initialization of steps.
+Storage also has a huge impact on the performance of the cluster, in regards to storage and initialization of steps.

 ## Requirements
 An ideal storage solution can do the following :